FFMasterSlave/Progetto-DL/README.md

 Inside the directory *experiments* you'll find some images represenatative of the results of the pipeline in the various scenarios.

 ## Installation
-All the necessary libraries will be properly installed through the notebook except for the **torch** package and **Nvidia Cuda Toolkit**.
+All the necessary libraries will be properly installed through the notebook except for the **torch** package and **Nvidia Cuda** library.

 These packages are **essential**, so why i didn't include them?

-Unfortunately, the Nvidia Cuda Toolkit is hardware dependent so you must install it on your own.
+Unfortunately, the Cuda library is hardware dependent so you must install it on your own.

 The whole project was done with the latest version of Pytorch for Cuda 11.8.